Wen Zhengming: Style

 Wen Zhengming was one of a number of Ming dynasty literati artists who set themselves in opposition to the professional, academy-influenced style favored in the region of Zhejiang.
 Wen and other amateur artists of the Wu school (named after the region around Suzhou, where many of them were based) carried on the wenren (文人) scholar-artist tradition of the preceding dynasties.
 Eschewing official sponsorship and hostile to the politics of the imperial court, these artists sought private patrons and the respect of their peers, frequently painting works in the style of older masters.
 Wen studied under the founder of the Wu school, Shen Zhou, whose style he was deeply influenced by.
 He sometimes added his own poetry to Shen Zhou's paintings, thereby benefitting from the latter's established reputation.
 After he achieved fame in his own right, Wen's many colophons to Shen Zhou's works often lent them authenticity in the eyes of collectors.

 Wen and his mentor both revered the artists of the preceding Song and Yuan dynasties, though he rarely imitated them directly.
 He produced works in a number of styles, and has been called a "chameleon" whose works could easily be misidentified.
 Wen's paintings were highly sought after by wealthy collectors throughout the 16th century, and counterfeits of his works were common during the late Ming.

 Wen Zhengming was also a prolific and well-known writer, whose poems often touched on the subject of painting.
 He regarded art and nature as being inseparable, and frequently wrote about and painted nature scenes, as well as private gardens such as the Humble Administrator's Garden.

 In addition to his poetry and painting, Wen Zhengming was also known for his calligraphy.
 As a young man, Zhengming was introduced by his father Wen Lin to a leading calligrapher of the Suzhou area.
 By 1541, he was thought to be the greatest calligrapher in China, particularly in the kaishu (regular script) and xingshu (semi-cursive script) styles.
+In Ming China, calligraphy was regarded as a higher art form than painting and was believed to reflect the artist's personality and moral character.
+Wen Zhengming was admired for his perceived uprightness and integrity.
 As a calligrapher, his technique was influenced by that of the Song dynasty master Huang Tingjian.